 Lockwood & San Emigdio 4: The Turntable

-The last time I had a working turntable was on my first layout, the Fiddletown Southern when I was in middle school in the late 1960s -- an Atlas 9 inch turntable.
-A couple of my larger H.O. layouts -- the first Palo Verde & Pacific in my parents' attic in the 1970s, and the second in my garage in the late 80s -- we supposed to have, but I never got around to adding them.
+The last time I had a working turntable was on my first layout, the Fiddletown Southern, when I was in middle school in the late 1960s -- an Atlas 9 inch turntable.
+A couple of my larger H.O. layouts -- the first Palo Verde & Pacific in my parents' attic in the 1970s, and the second in my garage in the late 80s -- were supposed to have, but I never got around to adding them.

 Well, one of them turned up on eBay a little over a year ago, at a very reasonable starting price, from a modeler here in California.
 I bid on it -- a lowball bid at first, then a more serious bid that was close to what I'd pay for a new one.
 I ended up winning the bid for a very satisfactory price; with shipping, I probably paid about half what it would have cost to order one from England and have it shipped.